dafreels/metalus-api/README.md

 The web interface provides several editors:

 * Object Editor: Allows building complex objects based on the selected Package Object.
-This editor is accessed from the Applications, Steps and Pipeline Editors.
 * Code Editor: Allows writing code in JSON, SQL, Javascript and Scala.
-This editor is accessed from the Steps and Pipeline Editors.
-* [Steps Editor](docs/steps-editor.md): Manages the steps metadata used by the Pipelines Editor
 * [Pipelines Editor](docs/pipelines-editor.md): Provides a mechanism for building pipelines using the steps metadata.
 The parameters for each step will change based on the steps metadata.
-* Applications Editor: Provides a mechanism for building an application.
-This editor consumes the pipelines created using the Pipelines Editor.

 # Running
 This project requires: